webmaster-exit-1/A-Faster-Torrc-Configuration/README.md

   - And now each of those four programs would use one of each of these four new socks5 addresses and port numbers provided by your `better_torrc`.

-## Below is an explanation of each configuration option.
+## Below is an explanation of each configuration option aside the previousley explained speed and security additional settings.

 1. VirtualAddrNetwork: Sets the range of IP addresses used for virtual circuits.
 The range 10.192.0.0/10 is used.